Jeremy Pena Preview, Player Props: Astros vs. Mariners

-Jeremy Pena -- with a slugging percentage of .270 in his past 10 games (including no homers) -- will be in action for the Houston Astros versus the Seattle Mariners, with George Kirby on the hill, on September 26 at 10:05 PM ET.
+On Wednesday, Jeremy Pena (.297 slugging percentage in past 10 games, with zero home runs) and the Houston Astros face the Seattle Mariners, whose starting pitcher will be Bryce Miller.
+First pitch is at 9:40 PM ET.

 Sportsbook Promo Codes